osu-crypto/libOTe/docs/LogVoleCleanOtAudit.md

 ## Next concrete work

-The next coding step should be an exact clean-ot audit of communication counters and example/benchmark smoke expectations.
+The next coding step should be deciding which clean-ot examples or benchmark smoke surfaces belong in libOTe.
 After that, remove or rename staging-only `LogVole2` surfaces once final parity is confirmed.